fleek-platform/website/src/content/blog/learn/ai-agents-in-tees/index.md

 - The agent's code is running as intended
-- The decision-making process hasn't been tampered with
+- The decision-making process hasn't been tampered with -
--
 - The outputs are genuine and haven't been manipulated
 - The agents crypto wallet and funds aren’t accessible by the developer

-This ***"trust me"*** approach to compute might have been acceptable in simpler times, but as AI agents take on more critical responsibilities — from managing financial transactions to orchestrating supply chains — this lack of verifiability becomes a serious liability.
+This **_"trust me"_** approach to compute might have been acceptable in simpler times, but as AI agents take on more critical responsibilities — from managing financial transactions to orchestrating supply chains — this lack of verifiability becomes a serious liability.

 2. **Privacy Vulnerabilities**